hojin-kim/blog/_pages/about.md

 ## Reserch Interests
 Number theory
-* Currently, I'm working on the topic related to the period polynomials of modular forms.
-Also I'm writing some codes regarding some calculations on MZVs.

 ## Educations
 - KAIST, Dept. of Mathematical Sciences, Bachelor's degree, Feb.
 2009 - Feb.
 2014